tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 (*>) :: Applicative f => f a -> f b -> f b
 ```

-So compared to `<*>` which took a function inside the `Applicative` as its first parameter which is applied to the value inside the `Applicative` of its second parameter,
+So, compared to `<*>` which took a function inside the `Applicative` as its first parameter which is applied to the value inside the `Applicative` of its second parameter,
 the `*>` carries through the effect of the first `Applicative`, but doesn’t do anything else with the value.
 You can think of it as a simple chaining of effectful operations: “do the first effectful thing, then do the second effectful thing, but give back the result of the second thing only”.

-In the context of the `Parser` instance when we do things like `(is '+' *> int)`, we try the `is`.
+In the context of the `Parser` instance, when we do things like `(is '+' *> int)`, we try the `is`.
 If it succeeds then we carry on and run the `int`.
-But if the `is` fails, execution is short circuited and we return `Nothing`.
+But if the `is` fails, execution is short-circuited and we return `Nothing`.
 There is also a flipped version of the operator which works the other way:

 ```haskell
 Prelude> :t (<*)
 (<*) :: Applicative f => f a -> f b -> f a
 ```

-So we could have just as easily implement the `plus` parser:
+So we could have just as easily implemented the `plus` parser:

 ```haskell
 -- >>> parse plus "123+456"